jdh8/wbridge5.book/constructive/opening/README.md

 The chance to open 2♦ is slim.
 Actually 2♦ is a dustbin for hands way too strong, clarifying other bids for hands with 21~23 points.
-With 24+ points, 24+ HCP, or 3&minus; losers, one must open 2♦.
+With 24+ points, 24+ HCP, or 3&minus; losers, we must open 2♦.

 The frequent rebids of 2♣ openings are 2♥ through 3♦.
 The 2NT rebid describes a notrump hand stronger than 2NT opening.
 The majors promise 5+ cards, minors